In part 4 of our series of blogs about why puppies bite, we will look at how being overstimulated can contribute to unwanted biting.

 My first port of call is always a crate.
 Crate training your puppy is helpful for so many reasons, but basically it's your pups own space.
 With a bed or blankie, it's where they go when they want 'me' time.
 As cute as it might seem, don't let your kids go in there.
 Your pup needs a place that says 'leave me to sleep in peace, I want space'.

 As painful as it can be - those teeth are like needles hey - DO NOT squeal, yelp, run away, flap your arms or attempt to smack or push pup away with your feet.
-This will just make your puppy more excited and exacerbate the situation.
+This will just make your puppy more excited and just make the situation worse..

 If your pup is jumping and trying to bite, tuck your hands up under your armpits out of the way, and turn side on.
 Don't use your knee to push him away.
 Don't give any eye contact, as hard as it is, be boring.
 Pup will eventually realise that the behaviour isn't getting the reaction they want, and will stop.

-If at any point you feel your puppys behaviour is getting out of hand, and that you really don't have success managing it, enrol the help of a force free trainer.
+If at any point you feel your puppys' behaviour is getting out of hand, and that you really don't have success managing it, even though they are getting plenty of rest, enrol the help of a force free trainer.

 Things never get better when left alone, they just get worse, more entrenched and harder to resolve, so if you do need help, get it sooner rather than later.